National Blue Ribbon Schools Program: Application procedure

 Although at one time schools self-nominated for the award, this is no longer the case.
 At the invitation of the U.S. Secretary of Education, Chief State School Officers, including Washington, D.C., the Department of Defense Education Activity, the Bureau of Indian Education, and the Council for American Private Education nominate eligible schools for the annual award.
 Eligible schools must demonstrate high or strongly improving student scores on state or nationally normed assessments in the last year tested; schools must also make Annual Yearly Progress in accordance with No Child Left Behind.

 Nominated schools submit applications describing school operations such as the use of assessments and assessment data, instructional methods, curricula, professional development, leadership, and community and family involvement.
 A total of 420 schools may be nominated in any year; state quotas are determined by the number of students and schools.

 The Blue Ribbon award is considered the highest honor an American school can achieve.
 A school's use of the National Blue Ribbon Schools logo is restricted.

+National Blue Ribbon School 2022 flag.

 Criticism

 David W. Kirkpatrick, the Senior Education Fellow at the US Freedom Foundation, noted in an editorial titled, "Awarding Blue Ribbons: Recognizing Schools or Students?" that criteria for the awards do not take into account the socioeconomic status of the students and that studies show that students who come from homes with higher income and better educated parents do better than students without these advantages by virtue of their backgrounds.
 Thus, the award is usually given to schools with students from wealthy backgrounds.
 As evidence to support his case, he pointed to the distribution of awards given in Pennsylvania one year; of the eight schools receiving the award, only one was in a district whose income level was near the state average, and the rest went to districts with an above average income, including two in the wealthiest communities in the state.
-While Kirkpatrick proposed an alternative to recognizing "blue ribbon students", he wrote, "...a more accurate indication of a good school would be one that adjusts for such socioeconomic factors and identifies those in which students do better than would normally be expected, based on their backgrounds."
+While Kirkpatrick proposed an alternative to recognizing "blue ribbon students", he wrote, "a more accurate indication of a good school would be one that adjusts for such socioeconomic factors and identifies those in which students do better than would normally be expected, based on their backgrounds."

 From the program's inception through 2003, schools were permitted to nominate themselves.
 As of 2003, nominations are handled through a state liaison which schools must contact for nomination.

 The program has also been criticized for assessment of schools coming from the school itself rather than an independent third party and a nomination and assessment process that favors schools with the know-how and resources to complete the review assessment.